 Having detailed information and taking the time to plan trips to Florida Paved Trails, will help make your excursions easier and more enjoyable.
 Please be aware many trailheads (parking areas) can be difficult to locate.
 I found this out on my first excursion out of town.
 It was by accident that I located where I needed to be to start my ride.
 Another trick I use is Google maps.
 By pulling in tight on addresses of trailheads, you can easily follow where the trails go.
 County Parks and Florida State Parks almost always have access points.
 Plus parking at these locations are safer than remote trailhead areas.

 In mid 2011 I developed a simple bicycle handlebar mount that a camera/camcorder can be easily attached to document my excursions on paved trails.
 It’s called the Trail View Mount.
 And it has worked well with all my excursions.
-Easy to install, it is a simple and affordable product.
-All the videos on this website used the mount.
+Easy to install, it’s a simple and affordable product.
+All the videos on this website use this mount.
 The Trail View Mount is great for all type riders, but probably geared toward family, recreation, and paved trail riders.
 Also think of the added security feature this product can bring to people who ride in remote places.
 That’s real peace of mind.
 Don’t let your biking adventures stop.
 Relive them over and over, year after year, with the help of the Trail View Mount.
 It is available on the ‘buy products’ link.
 Don’t let your adventures and memories fade away after they are over.

 Thank you for visiting Florida Paved Trails Dot Com.
 I hope you find this website helpful and informative.
 More trails, photos, and reviews are always being added, so hopefully you can register here or add to your favorites.
 I hope everyone is able to visit lots of Florida Paved Trails this year.
 Stay safe out there and enjoy.